-That’s why it’s essential you explain how admissions and enrollment management software yields a favorable ROI.
+That’s why it’s essential you explain how school admissions software yields a favorable ROI.

 For example, if your software allows you to send segmented and targeted emails, you’re more likely to engage candidates and their families.
-And with visibility into metrics like inquiry-to-application conversion, you can identify which efforts are driving results and which are falling flat.
-This way, you can stop spending money (and human capital) on expensive admissions events and direct marketing campaigns that aren’t driving results.
+And with visibility into metrics like inquiry-to-application conversion, you can identify which efforts are driving results.
+And which are falling flat.
+This way, you can stop spending money (and human capital) on expensive admission events and direct marketing campaigns that aren’t driving results.

 From responding to inquiries, nurturing leads, and arranging campus visits to managing contracts and overseeing the registration process, you and your team are the lifeblood of your institution.
 Helping your department work more efficiently is in the school’s best interest.
 But it also often requires bringing in new talent.

-By investing in admissions and enrollment software, you can boost efficiency without increasing your department’s headcount.
-Not only does this help eliminate the costs associated with recruiting, hiring, and training additional personnel, but it also alleviates the burden on existing employees.
+By investing in student enrollment management software, you can boost efficiency without increasing your department’s headcount.
+This helps eliminate the costs associated with recruiting, hiring, and training additional personnel.
+And it also alleviates the burden on existing employees.

 Get the best of SchoolAdmin content sent straight to your inbox.